 If you break these regulations, then you may face a fine or even jail time.

-The good news is that Gravity Forms has various settings to help protect your audience’s privacy.
+The good news is that Gravity Forms offers several settings to help you safeguard your audience’s privacy.
 For example, you can prevent Gravity Forms from storing the user’s IP address.

 You can also exclude form data when erasing or exporting information from your WordPress website or blog.

-If you do enable these settings, then you can choose exactly the data you want to include and exclude, such as Name, Email, and Browser details.
+If you do enable these settings, then you can choose exactly what data you want to include and exclude, such as Name, Email, and Browser details.
+In this way, you can tailor your data handling to meet specific privacy requirements.

 22. Anti-Spam Features

-Bots often target forms with sam, including contact form spam and spam registrations.
+Bots often target forms, including posting contact form spam and submitting spammy registrations.

 To help protect your site against these bots, Gravity Forms supports Google reCAPTCHA v2 and v3, and comes with a built-in honeypot feature.